 There are many good cheap Chinese restaurants offering Malay and Chinese cuisine along the same road as the Wau Hotel.
 Try a couple of these, you won’t be disappointed.

-Pusat Dobi Pelanggi (PT7578, Jalan Kuantan) charged RM12 for 4kgs of washing and drying.
-I’m not sure if this was the best price in town but when it’s sweltering outside, the desire to hunt for the best price wanes for the desire to sit in air-con and sip on an iced-cold beverage.
+Pusat Dobi Pelanggi (PT7578, Jalan Kuantan) charged RM12 for 4 kgs of washing and drying.
+I’m not sure if this is the best price in town but when it’s sweltering outside, the desire to hunt for the best price wanes for the desire to sit in air-conditioning and sip on an iced-cold beverage.